-The members of our compensation committee are Charles Warden, Richard L. Lindstrom, M.D. and Bruce Peacock.
+The members of our compensation committee are Charles Warden, Richard L. Lindstrom, M.D. and Bruce A. Peacock.
 Mr. Warden is the chair of the compensation committee.
 Our compensation committee's responsibilities include:

-- · reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - \cdot reviewing and making recommendations to our board of directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - · preparing the compensation committee report if and to the extent then required by SEC rules.
+- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - · preparing the compensation committee report if and to the extent then required by SEC rules.

 The processes and procedures followed by our compensation committee in considering and determining executive and director compensation are described below under "-Board Processes-Executive and Director Compensation Processes."
-We believe that the composition of our compensation committee meets the requirements for independence under current NASDAQ and SEC rules and regulations.
+We believe that the composition of our compensation committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.

-The compensation committee met four times during 2016.
+The compensation committee met five times and took action by written consent three times during 2017.